diem/website/docs/wallet-app/inventory-mod.md

 The liquidity inventory setup is part of the backend startup sequence.
 At start, an internal inventory user is created.
 This internal user manages the balance of the internal custody wallet inventory.
 After its creation, the backend[ “buys” its initial Libra funds from the external liquidity provider.](libra-c-source#inventory-management) The custodial wallet provider directs the liquidity provider to send purchased Libra Coins to the custody wallet’s Libra blockchain address.

-From this point, the custodial wallet service can engage in Libra Blockchain transfers between its inventory account and the wallet user accounts to transfer the requested funds.
+From this point, the custodial wallet service can engage in transfers between its inventory account and the wallet user accounts to transfer the requested funds.

 ## Add, withdraw, or convert flows